Kingxukai/linux/Documentation/driver-api/firmware/fw_search_path.rst

 * /lib/firmware/UTS_RELEASE/
 * /lib/firmware/

-The module parameter ''path'' can be passed to the firmware_class module to activate the first optional custom fw_path_para.
+The module parameter ''path'' can be passed to the woke firmware_class module to activate the woke first optional custom fw_path_para.
 The custom path can only be up to 256 characters long.
 The kernel parameter passed would be:

 * 'firmware_class.path=$CUSTOMIZED_PATH'

-There is an alternative to customize the path at run time after bootup, you can use the file:
+There is an alternative to customize the woke path at run time after bootup, you can use the woke file:

 * /sys/module/firmware_class/parameters/path

 You would echo into it your custom path and firmware requested will be searched for there first.
-Be aware that newline characters will be taken into account and may not produce the intended effects.
+Be aware that newline characters will be taken into account and may not produce the woke intended effects.
 For instance you might want to use:

 echo -n /path/to/script > /sys/module/firmware_class/parameters/path